List of Game & Watch games: Fire

-Fire (originally known as Fireman Fireman in North America) was released in the Silver series on July 31, 1980, and in the Wide Screen series on December 4, 1981.
+Fire (originally released as Fireman Fireman in North America) was released in the Silver series on July 31, 1980, and in the Wide Screen series on December 4, 1981.
 It is a single-screen single-player game.

 The player controls two firemen who carry a trampoline and must catch people who fall from a burning building and bounce them into a waiting ambulance.
 In the original Silver series, the player is awarded 1 point for each person who reaches the ambulances, while in the Widescreen, the player is awarded 1 point every time a person is bounced the trampoline, and loses one of their three lives for each person who hits the ground.

 Fire was recreated in Game & Watch Gallery for Game Boy, Game & Watch Gallery 3 for Game Boy Color and Game & Watch Gallery 4 for Game Boy Advance.
 It was also rereleased in the Mini Classics series.

 In the Super Smash Bros. series, Mr. Game & Watch has a move called "Fire", which has two firemen launch him upwards with a trampoline, referencing Fire.
-In Super Smash Bros.
-Brawl and Super Smash Bros. for Nintendo 3DS and Wii U, he then floats down with a parachute, referencing Parachute.
-In Super Smash Bros.
-Brawl and Super Smash Bros. for Nintendo 3DS, the stage Flat Zone 2 shifts between several layouts, one of which is based on Fire.
+In Brawl and 3DS and Wii U, he then floats down with a parachute, referencing Parachute.
+Both in Brawl and 3DS and Wii U, the stage Flat Zone 2 shifts between several layouts, one of which is based on Fire.
 In Super Smash Bros. for Wii U, the stage Flat Zone X shifts between several layouts, one of which is based on Fire.

 Judge

 Judge was released in the Silver series on October 4, 1980.
 It is a single-screen game for either 1 or 2 players.

 Players control two figures who hold hammers in their hands and hold up numbers.
 The one with the higher number must attack, and the one with the lower number must flee.
 An attack may be performed before the number is held up, as a gamble.

 Judge was recreated in Game & Watch Gallery 3 for Game Boy Color.
-It was recreated as a DSiWare game that was released on July 15, 2009 in Japan, on March 22, 2010 in the United States and on March 26, 2010 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.
+It was recreated as a DSiWare game that was released on July 15, 2009 in Japan, on March 22, 2010 in the United States and on March 26 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.

 In the Super Smash Bros. series, Mr. Game & Watch has a move called "Judge", which has him hit opponents with a hammer that has an additional effect dependent on a random number from 1 to 9 that appears above his head, referencing Judge.